BranchMetrics/branch-deep-linking-public-api/README.md

 : An array of strings, which are custom tags in which to categorize the links by.
 Recommended syntax: ?tags=a&tags=b&tags=c

 **campaign** _optional_
-: the campaign in which the link will be used. eg: "new_product_launch", etc
+: The campaign in which the link will be used. eg: "new_product_launch", etc.

 **feature** _optional_
-: the feature in which the link will be used. eg: "invite", "referral", "share", "gift", etc
+: The feature in which the link will be used. eg: "invite", "referral", "share", "gift", etc.

 **channel** _optional_
-: the channel in which the link will be shared. eg: "facebook", "text_message"
+: The channel in which the link will be shared. eg: "facebook", "text_message".

 **stage** _optional_
-: A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc
+: A string value that represents the stage of the user in the app. eg: "level1", "logged_in", etc.

-### Getting credit count
+### Getting Credit Count

 #### Endpoint